SantiagoSalazarPavajeau/SantiagoSalazarPavajeau/README.md

 I am a business management administrator with a background in science who finally discovered programming and became a Software Engineer (best thing ever!).

-With a passion big for problem-solving and innovative technical projects.
-Experienced in project management, database building, and project coordination.
-Looking to partner with a company with an open culture that values collaboration, creative advancement, and cutting edge technology development.
+I have a big passion for problem-solving and innovative technical projects.
+Experienced in project management, database building, and project coordination and looking to partner with a company with an open culture that values collaboration, creative advancement, and cutting edge technology development.

 🔭 I’m currently working on ...